 - how to evaluate new treatments for yourself.

-If you have attended a self-management programme and found it useful, consider becoming a course leader.
-This is a great opportunity to further develop your own self-management skills while also being able to help others develop new skills to manage well at home.
+If you have attended a self-management programme and found it useful, consider becoming a peer leader.
+This is a great opportunity to further develop your own self-management skills while also helping others develop new skills.
+Talk to your programme provider if you would like to do this leader training.

 Program development and evidence-base Self-Management Resource Centre